q4ow/EZMod/README.md

 ## Overview

-E-Z Mod is a lightweight Minecraft Forge utility mod designed to enhance your gameplay experience with seamless screenshot sharing capabilities.
+E-Z Mod is a lightweight Minecraft Forge utility mod designed to enhance your gameplay experience with seamless screenshot sharing capabilities and convenient command shortcuts.
 With a single keypress, capture and upload screenshots directly to [e-z.host](https://e-z.host), a reliable image hosting service.

 ## Features